linonetwo/solid-tiddlywiki-syncadaptor/README.md

 Will compile JS and copy JS bundle to the `plugins` folder, on you save the JS file.
 A reload of wiki server will be performed to serve the new JS bundle.

+### Local SoLiD Server

+Install `mkcert` first, then use `npm run generate-keys` to generate key that SoLiD server needs for https.
+It will add `tiddlywiki.localhost` to the key chain, so you need to register a WebID with name `tiddlywiki`.

+Run `npm run start:solid` to start a local test server, you can register WebID here: [https://localhost:8443](https://localhost:8443)

+Then add `127.0.0.1    tiddlywiki.localhost` to `/etc/hosts`, other wise you will not be able to open [https://tiddlywiki.localhost:8443](https://tiddlywiki.localhost:8443).

+Finally, you can put your localhost WebID `https://tiddlywiki.localhost:8443` after click the syncAdaptor config login button.

 ### References

 #### Comunica